KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 ## 3. Workflow<a name="233"></a>

 The following figure reveals an overview of ChIP sequencing workflow.
+It could be mainly split into three steps: the preparation of sequence library, the pre-filtering of sequencing outcome and the analysis of final result.

 ![](https://github.com/KylinKang/BENG183/blob/master/Screen%20Shot%202018-12-14%20at%202.20.37%20AM.png)